 The net debt leverage ratio is calculated as net debt divided by adjusted EBITDA for the trailing twelve month period.
 Adjusted EBITDA for purposes of the net debt leverage ratio represents net income (loss), prepared in accordance with GAAP, adjusted for interest expense, taxes, depreciation and amortization; certain items that management believes are not reflective of the operational performance of the business and additional adjustments as allowable under the company's credit facility.
-These adjustments include, but are not limited to, non-restructuring impairment charges; restructuring and related charges, net; inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; losses/gains on divestiture; significant legal and environmental charges; historical EBITDA of companies acquired during the period; and other items identified by the company.
+These adjustments include, but are not limited to, non-restructuring impairment charges; restructuring charges, net;

+inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; losses/gains on divestiture; significant legal and environmental charges; unrealized gains/losses on equity investment; historical EBITDA of companies acquired during the period; separation costs; R&D upfront payments, gains on debt extinguishment, net and other items identified by the company.